stellar/js-stellar-sdk/README.md

 npm version [<newversion> | major | minor | patch | premajor | preminor | prepatch | prerelease]
 ```

-A new version will be published to npm **and** Bower by Travis CI.
+A new version will be published to npm **and** Bower by GitHub actions.

-npm >=2.13.0 required.
+npm >= 2.13.0 required.
 Read more about
 [npm version](https://docs.npmjs.com/cli/version).

 ## License